Connect with us

 Chelsea vs Burnley

-Chelsea retreturns Stamford Bridge to host Burnley, hoping to bounce back after dropping points against Leeds United.
+Chelsea return to Stamford Bridge hoping to bounce back after dropping points against Leeds.
+Burnley arrive in belief following a dramatic 3–2 comeback over Crystal Palace.

 Prediction: Chelsea 3–1 Burnley